Intelligent Packet Buffering on ASR9000 4th Generation Ethernet Line cards

 Figure 1.1 Interface Bandwidth and Buffer Space Demanding

-Figure 1.1 shows how the increase in port bandwidth has created an exponential demand for buffer space.
-These changes are driving more efficient and flexible packet buffer allocation models on ASR9000 4th Generation linecards.
+Figure 1.1 shows how the increase in port bandwidth has directly affected the requirements for buffer space.
+These changes are driving more efficient and flexible packet buffer allocation models on ASR9000 4th Generation line cards.

 Moreover, ASR9000 4th Generation Ethernet linecards employ a new memory technology known as High Bandwidth Memory (HBM), which provides high performance memory bandwidth at decreased power consumption.
 The HBM memory has multiple access channels that can be used simultaneously by different NP components, resulting in a very high memory access throughput.